2020-08-31

 I ask what the man is called and what he looks like, but Soldir says that information is much too secret.
 He promises me 200 septims for any kind of information and tells me I have no idea how important this is.
 I laugh.
 For things that really matter to them, people pay a lot more than 200 septims.
 Soldir keeps his calm and volunteers no more information, so we exit the house again.

 Obviously there's a lot more to this quest than meets the eye.
 The roads in central Skyrim are relatively safe, so there's no reason why Soldir couldn't have gone looking for that missing associate himself... yeah, unless he had a very good reason not to show himself to... um, guards maybe?
 There doesn't seem to be much point discussing it with him, though.
 We'd better trace that mysterious associate and then we'll know where we stand.
-If he was headed this way, he can only have traveled by the Riverwood–Hviterun road, and there are guards going back and forth all the time.
+If he was headed this way, he can only have traveled by the Riverwood–Hviterun road, and there are guards walking back and forth all the time.
 Someone must have seen something.

 Anyway, I'm not too fond of that old man, and since we're headed for Winterhold, I decide after some consultation with the girls to take the shorter route via Elisdriel (the blue dot on the map), Dunstad Grove, Morthal and Dånstar.